 One year not long after the ‘plane hijackings had begun in the world, I must have drunk a lot because, when we landed in Rome, all I saw on the way into the city was the word backwards: amoR.
 Venus had met our flight.

 Venus, though, always with me.

 Venus with a Mirror, oil on canvas, 1555, and detail.
 Titian, 1490-1576, Venetian.
 National Gallery of Art, Washington, DC

 The National Gallery, Washington DC has surrounded its Venus with four men and two women and the god Dionysos when he was a child.
 A third woman of the same period is in an adjoining gallery.

 Venus, the goddess of sensuality, eroticism, desire, love, fertility.

-Venus has pearls in her hair and her ears, a gold band inset with jewels around one wrist; and around the other, a necklace of amber beads wound round and round.
+Venus has pearls in her hair and her ears, a gold band inset with jewels around one wrist; and around the other, a gold chain wound round and round.

 Her cape of silk velvet is trimmed with two kinds of fur, its huge jeweled clasp pressing invitingly against her lower belly.